Academic Catalog

 HGS-402 Education in Emergencies (4 Credits)

 This course examines education in crisis situations, including early childhood development, primary, secondary, non-formal, and technical/vocational.
-Through an interdisciplinary approach, the course explores the destabilizing contexts in which education in emergencies is essential, including conflicts, cases of violence, forced displacement, disasters, and public health emergencies.?
+Through an interdisciplinary approach, the course explores the destabilizing contexts in which education in emergencies is essential, including conflicts, cases of violence, forced displacement, disasters, and public health emergencies.
+Cross-listed as: EDUC-402.

 Prerequisite(s): Junior status or higher, or permission of instructor